Theo-Roncalli/WES-pancreatic-cancer/README.md

 ## Executing The Pipeline

 The pipeline is used for detecting variants on whole exome sequencing (WES) data using paired-end files: the first two for tumor tissues and the other two for adjacent normal tissues.
 Here, it is used on a patient suffering from pancreatic cancer.
-Two files are generated at the end of the exome sequencing pipeline: a file with the single nucleotide polymorphism (SNP) and a file with the insertions/deletions (indels).
+Two files are generated at the end of the exome sequencing pipeline: a file with the single nucleotide polymorphisms (SNP) and a file with the insertions/deletions (indels).
 These files are available in the repository _Data/Variants_.
 The steps for generating these files are the followings.

 1. Clone the Github repository to your machine
 ```bash